 - a.
 At the end of the race, or the final part of a race that has been interrupted, all the classified motorcycles will be directed to a compulsory check area (parc fermé) pending inspection by the Technical Stewards or potential protests.
 It is the responsibility of the riders to ensure that the machine is in the parc fermé. - 1.
 Motorcycles will normally be released from the parc fermé 30 minutes after the finish of the race. - b.
 For all races, the top three (3) classified finishers will be held at the podium area, the remaining machines will be directed to the parc fermé. - c.
 In rare cases following race one of a double header that takes place on the same day, the remaining riders will return to their pit areas where the tire stickers will be inspected by the MotoAmerica Technical Director or his appointed staff, once confirmed correct the teams will be allowed to remove the wheels from the machines.
 Data can be downloaded from the data logger.
-No other work may be carried out until the time for a Technical protest notification has expired (15 minutes after the end of Race 1) (see art 3.4.5).
+No other work may be carried out until the time for a technical protest notification has expired (15 minutes after the end of Race 1) (see art 3.4.5).
 Machine must remain fully visible during this period. - 1.
 Should a team have a technical protest lodged against them after Race 1 (in a same day double header event) then they have three options: - Immediate examination time allowing. - Replacement of suspected parts, with the replaced parts impounded for examination later. - Protested parts may be sealed by the Technical Director and use the machine 'as is' in Race 2 and for any infractions found then penalties will be applied to both races.

-1.30 CHAMPIONSHIP POINTS AND CLASSIFICATION
+1.31 CHAMPIONSHIP POINTS AND CLASSIFICATION

 - a.
 Riders and manufacturers will compete for the FIM North America MotoAmerica AMA Road Racing Championship. - b.
 For riders, the points will be those awarded to finishers in each race. - c.
 For manufacturers, only the highest placed motorcycle of a manufacturer will gain points, according to the position in the race. - d.
-All races will count for the FIM North America MotoAmerica AMA Road Racing Championship classification.
+All races will count for the FIM North America MotoAmerica AMA Road Racing Championship classification. - e.

-- e.
 In the event of a tie in the number of points, the final positions will be decided based on the number of best results in the races (number of first places, number of second places etc.).
-In the event that there is still a tie then, the date in the Championships at which the highest place was achieved will be taken into account with precedence going to the latest result. - f.
+If there is still a tie then, the date in the Championships at which the highest place was achieved will be considered with precedence going to the latest result. - f.
 In the case where a rider participates on different motorcycles, it is the make of the motorcycle with which he obtained the most points that will appear next to his name in the final classification, without, however, modifying the calculation for the manufacturers' classification. - g.
 The Champions in each category are obliged to attend an official awards ceremony.

-1.30.1 Championship Points
+1.31.1 Championship Points

 All class championship points awarded for the race will be awarded based on the finishing position listed on the scale below.
+Supersport Extended Race will receive double points.

-Points
+Position Points

-25 points
+1st 25 points

-20 points
+2nd 20 points

-16 points
+3rd 16 points

-13 points
+4th 13 points

-11 points
+5th 11 points

-10 points
+6th 10 points

-9 points
+7th 9 points

-8 points
+8th 8 points

-7 points
+9th 7 points

-6 points
+10 th 6 points

-5 points
+11th 5 points

-4 points
+12th 4 points

-3 points
+13th 3 points

-2 points
+14th 2 points

-1 point
+15th 1 point

-1.31 DEPOSITS IN CASE OF MOTORCYCLE CONTROL FOLLOWING A PROTEST
+1.32 DEPOSITS IN CASE OF MOTORCYCLE CONTROL FOLLOWING A PROTEST c.
+If the party who makes the protest is the winning party, the deposit shall be reimbursed.